Dopamyn/dopamyn-solana-contract/README.md

 - Users can create quests with token rewards
 - Quest creators deposit tokens into escrow accounts
-- Only the contract owner can distribute rewards to winners
+- Only the contract owner can distribute rewards to winners via `send_reward`
-- Winners can only claim rewards once per quest
+- Each winner can only receive a reward once per quest (tracked via RewardClaimed PDA)
-- Quest creators can cancel quests and reclaim their tokens
+- Quest creators can cancel active quests and reclaim their tokens
+- Quest creators or admins can claim remaining unclaimed rewards after quest ends (1 week cooldown)
+- Contract owner or winners can close RewardClaimed PDAs to reclaim rent-exempt SOL
+- Contract owner can pause/unpause the contract, manage supported tokens, update quest status, and transfer ownership

 ### Program ID

-Current program ID on devnet:
+Current program ID:

 ```
-43RRcJN1k3kVRDx4i3dNHtCEaY7NCZeaPJe7p7u6vcUd
+5cukA1JtwmSH7gboD3X3VGfgqQ4KE6sN5PPNctKLhhh8
 ```

 ## Modifying and Deploying the Program